There is nothing silly about teaching your dog tricks. The more tricks a dog knows, the more stimulated his mind, and the more fun in life.

 Change up a command

 If your dog knows heel, teach him to heel on your right or walk behind you.
 Remember to use a new command word for heeling on the ‘wrong’ side!
 These may be useful in crowds, narrow corridors, etc., and heeling on the right is also needed in Agility.

 Put a word to an action.

 Everybody’s heard of the classical trick where a dog fetches slippers or a newspaper, but what about letting your dog ‘answer the phone’ (lift the receiver for you), put an empty beer bottle back in the box, or carry some other things on command?
-(It’s possible to teach a dog to identify a huge number of objects by names).
+(It’s possible to teach a dog to identify a massive number of objects by names).

 Teach your dog to lift each of his feet on command (‘right-front etc.) This is useful when you clip his nails or need to wash or wipe him, etc.

 Teach your dog to “back up.”
 With this command, you can give him a simple command to “back up,” which gets him out of the way and also earns him some praise — instead of him receiving human “growls” because he’s in the way.

 Collecting his toys